Contents

 Food

-I love good food, and we have a lot of great food around the Bay Area.
+I love food, and we have a lot of good food around the Bay Area.
 Thanks to the proximity to the ocean, the Central Valley, wine country, and several coastal areas we have access to fresh produce both in our markets and restaurants which focus on farm to table.
 The only places I have found that equal (or surpass) the Bay Area in terms of quality and diversity of food is Portland, LA, and Tokyo.

 Recommendations from professional foodies